 Each candidate will complete the programme of study which may be taken as a full-time course in one year or as a part-time course over two years.
 Both are day-time courses.

 In addition to formal course work there may be excursions to relevant institutions.

-FULL-TIME

-Hours per week SESSION 1 SESSION 2
+Hours per week

+FULL- TIME SESSION 1 SESSION 2
-L'OUT- 55.123 Reference Service and Materials 4 - 55.238 Subject Bibliography: Government Pub- lications 2 55.712 Archives Theory and History 4 4 55.713 Archives Administration 4 7 55.714 Information Environment for Archivists and any one of 3 55.231 Subject Bibliography: The Humanities 2 55.232 Subject Bibliography: The Social Sciences 2 55.233 Subject Bibliography: Pure and Applied Sciences 2 15 15

-PART-TIME

-55.123 Reference Service and Materials 4

-55.238 Subject Bibliography: Government Pub-
+55.123 55.238 Reference Service and Materials Subject Bibliography: Government Pub- 4

-lications - 2
+66 710 lications 2 4

-55.712 Archives Theory and History 4 4
+55.712 55.713 Archives Theory and History 4 4 4

+55.714 Information Environment for Archivists and any one of 3

-55.231 Subject Bibliography: The Humanities 2
+55.231 55.232 Subject Bibliography: The Humanities Subject Bibliography: The Social 2

+55.233 Sciences Subject Bibliography: Pure and - 2

+55.236 Applied Sciences 2 2

+33.230 Subject Bibliography: Law 2

+15 15

+15

+PART- TIME

+YEA

+55.123 55.238 Reference Service and Materials Subject Bibliography: Government Pub- 4

+65 710 lications 2

+55.712 Archives Theory and History 4 .
+4

-55.232 Subject Bibliography: The Social Sciences 2
+55.231 55.232 Subject Bibliography: The Humanities Subject Bibliography: The Social 2

-55.233 Subject Bibliography: Pure and Applied Sciences 2
+55.233 Sciences Subject Bibliography: Pure and 2

+Applied Sciences 2

+55.236 Subject Bibliography: Law 2

 8 8

+· . ° 0

+YEA R 2 · · ·

+55.713 Archives Administration 4 7

+55.714 Information Environment for Archivists 4 3

 -

-YEA R 2

-55.713 Archives Administration 4 7

-55.714 Information Environment for Archivists 3

 7 7

+X Contraction of the second

-MASTER OF LIBRARIANSHIP (MLib) (BY RESEARCH)
+MASTER OF LIBRARIANSHIP (MLib) (BY RESEARCH) Conditions

-Conditions

 - 1. The degree of Master of Librarianship (by research) may be awarded by the Council on the recommendation of the Professorial Board to a candidate who has demonstrated ability to undertake research by the submission of a thesis embodying the results of an original investigation. - 2.
-Qualifications - (i) An applicant for registration for the degree shall- - (a) have been admitted to an appropriate degree in the University of New South Wales or other approved University at a level approved by the Higher Degree Committee of the Board of Vocational Studies (hereinafter referred to as the Committee) and - (b) hold the Diploma in Librarianship of the University of New South Wales or possess a qualification accepted by the Committee as equivalent. - (ii) In exceptional cases an applicant may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Committee. - (iii) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine. - (iv) In every case before permitting an applicant to register as a candidate the Committee shall be satisfied that adequate supervision and facilities are available. - 3.
-Registration - An application to register as a candidate shall be made on the prescribed form which shall be lodged with the Registrar at least six (6) weeks before the commencement of the session in which the candidate desires to commence registration. - (ii) An applicant shall enrol in one of the following categories-
+Qualifications - (i) An applicant for registration for the degree shall- - (a) have been admitted to an appropriate degree in the University of New South Wales or other approved University at a level approved by the Higher Degree Committee of the Board of Vocational Studies (hereinafter referred to as the Committee) and - (b) hold the Diploma in Librarianship of the University of New South Wales or possess a qualification accepted by the Committee as equivalent. - (ii) In exceptional cases an applicant may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Committee. - (iii) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine. - (iv) In every case before permitting an applicant to register as a candidate the Committee shall be satisfied that adequate supervision and facilities are available.

+3. Registration

+- (i) An application to register as a candidate shall be made on the prescribed form which shall be lodged with the Registrar at least six (6) weeks before the commencement of the session in which the candidate desires to commence registration. - (ii) An applicant shall enrol in one of the following categories-